-Meeting our clients' needs in the least-restrictive environment in the most timely & efficient manner.
+We are meeting our client's needs in the least-restrictive environment in the most timely & efficient manner.

 Purpose of Case Management